kocourOggy/Optimization-of-switch-statement/README.md

 ![](images/sequenceWithSameNumber.png)

 ### Observations:
--At first glance we see huge difference in performance between -O0 and -O2/-O3 flags.
+- At first glance we see huge difference in performance between -O0 and -O2/-O3 flags.
--If minimal optimization (e.g. -O0 flag) is provided, then BranchFree version beats Branch version only in random sequence.-- 	-Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.
+- If minimal optimization (e.g. -O0 flag) is provided, then BranchFree version beats Branch version only in random sequence.
+- Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.